Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Vanishing threshold on social networks

-\emph{Perturbation theory.} Beyond the HMF approximation, one can tackle the general equation Eq.~\eqref{eq:model} relying on the spectral properties of the adjacency matrix of the social network, a method that has been proved to provide a better description of some dynamical processes on networks, such as the susceptible-infected-susceptible model of epidemic spreading~\cite{Castellano2010, ferreira_epidemic_2012}.
-An analytical treatment of the model starts from the complex local order parameter~\cite{restrepo_onset_2005}
+Despite its appealing simplicity, the HMF theory cannot reproduce the behavior of the social compass model, as we will show below.
+Therefore, we move beyond the HMF approximation by using perturbation theory~\cite{restrepo_onset_2005}.
+One can tackle the two-dimensional model equation Eq.~\eqref{eq:2dim-model} with a microscopic approach, relying on the spectral properties of the adjacency matrix of the social network.
+This method has been proved to provide a better description of some dynamical processes on networks, such as the susceptible-infected-susceptible model of epidemic spreading within the so-called quenched mean-field theory~\cite{Castellano2010, ferreira_epidemic_2012}.
+An analytical treatment of the model starts from the definition of a complex local order parameter~\cite{restrepo_onset_2005}

-with $r_j$ being a local measure of order and $\psi_j$ the local average orientation, computed over the nearest neighbors of an agent.
-Similarly to the HMF approximation, the depolarized phase is characterized by the local consensus among the agents, i.e., $r_j > 0$.
-Solving for the steady state, we can then determine the threshold value of the coupling constant by letting $r_j \to 0$, which leads to (see SM II)
+with $r_j$ being a local measure of order and $\psi_j$ the local average orientation, computed over the nearest neighbors of an agent $j$.
+The depolarized phase is then characterized by the local consensus among the agents, i.e., $r_j > 0$.
+Solving for the steady state, we can determine the perturbation threshold by letting $r_j \to 0$, which leads to (see A-C)

 where $\Lambda_m$ is the largest eigenvalue of the adjacency matrix.
-In the case of uncorrelated scale-free networks with a maximum degree $k_c$, this largest eigenvalue can be estimated as ~\cite{chung_spectra_2003, Castellano2010}
+In the case of uncorrelated scale-free networks with a maximum degree $k_c$, this largest eigenvalue can be estimated as~\cite{chung_spectra_2003, Castellano2010}

 Since $k_c$ grows as a function of $N$ for any $\gamma$~\cite{Boguna09, mariancutofss}, the consequence of Eq.~\eqref{eq:eigenvalue} is remarkable: in any uncorrelated random network with power-law distributed connectivities, the threshold value goes to zero as the network size goes to infinity.
-This is in contrast with the HMF approximation given by Eq.~\eqref{eq:threshold_HMF}, since a constant threshold is not observed for $\gamma > 3$.
+This is in contrast with the HMF approximation given by Eq.~\eqref{eq:threshold_HMF}, where a constant threshold was observed for $\gamma > 3$.
+Within the perturbation theory, we can also obtain information about the local order parameter Eq.~\eqref{eq:order_local} in the vicinity of the critical point, which according to our results is proportional to the components of the principal eigenvector of the adjacency matrix (see Eq.~\eqref{eq:real_expansion}).